bit4bit/clojerx/README.md

 # Clojerx

-Lab experimenting with [JInterface](https://www.erlang.org/doc/apps/jinterface/jinterface_users_guide.html); the main objective is to allow the creation of extensions using Clojure/Leiningen.
+Lab experimenting with [JInterface](https://www.erlang.org/doc/apps/jinterface/jinterface_users_guide.html); the main objective is to allow the creation of extensions using Clojure.

 *References*